 An old locksmith’s shop converted into a concept store plus a tiny café, Voo is a store with a product offering as unique as it’s roots – retailing everything from clothing, accessories and shoes to hard-to-find magazines.
 The store also recently announced the opening of it’s Concept Market – a space stocking archival pieces at reduced prices, without compromising on the quality.
 The brand is extremely intimate in the way it interacts with it’s customers – keeping both the client base and outreach personal and organic.

 Founded by friends Katja Schlegel and Kai Seifried, Starstyling started off by adding a twist to the everyday classics, with pops of bright color and a playfulness reminiscent of the Berlin’s creative spirit.
 The brand designs and retails everything from clothing to home décor and has a prominent fan following in dancers, musicians and artists from Europe.

-Home to some brilliantly talented designers with a focus on sustainability and fair fashion, Shio Store is your one-stop destination for upcycled clothing from the brand’s inhouse label Shio Upcycled as well as an independent line Shio that uses sustainable fabrics in the construction of it’s pieces.
-The designer, Kate Pinkstone, is originally from Australia and extremely passionate about making clothes for women that are timeless and minimalistic and sustainable – both in construction and usability.
+Home to some brilliantly talented designers with a focus on sustainability and fair fashion, Shio Store is your one-stop destination for upcycled clothing from the brand’s in-house label Shio Upcycled.
+Moreover, its independent line Shio that uses sustainable fabrics in the construction of it’s pieces.
+The designer, Kate Pinkstone, is originally from Australia and extremely passionate about making clothes for women that are timeless and minimalistic and sustainable in construction and usability.